Sycamore Class (Year 1)

 National Geographic Kids: http://www.natgeokids.com/uk/

-Although there is no formal homework in Year One, we do have a termly home learning project which can be found here, and on Seesaw (log in information can be found in the children's Reading Records).
+We do a termly home learning project which can be found here, and on Seesaw (log in information can be found in the children's Reading Records).
 In addition, we would appreciate you reading daily with your child and encouraging them to complete any activities sent home.

 Seesaw will also be used by us to post: Home learning challenges, Reading challenges and class information.
 Your child can then choose whether to bring their work into class or respond via Seesaw.